MicrosoftDocs/Hololens/hololens/hololens-enroll-mdm.md

 ## Auto-enrollment in MDM

 If your organization has an [Azure Premium subscription](https://azure.microsoft.com/overview/), is using Azure Active Directory (Azure AD) and an MDM solution that accepts an Azure AD token for authentication (currently, only supported in Microsoft Intune and AirWatch), your IT admin can configure Azure AD to automatically allow MDM enrollment after the user signs in with their Azure AD account.
-[Learn how to configure Azure AD enrollment.](/mem/intune/enrollment/windows-enroll#enable-windows-10-automatic-enrollment)
+[Learn how to configure Azure AD enrollment.](/mem/intune/enrollment/windows-enroll#enable-windows-10-automatic-enrollment) and [Azure active directory integration with MDM](/windows/client-management/mdm/azure-active-directory-integration-with-mdm) for detailed background information.

 When auto-enrollment is enabled, no extra manual enrollment is needed.
 When the user signs in with an Azure AD account, the device is enrolled in MDM after completing the first-run experience.